ScherzoLambda/PersonalDevControl/src/controllers/README.md

 };
 ```

-Controllers will follow the Model-View-Controller pattern to separate concerns and improve maintainability.
+Controllers will follow the Model-View-Controller pattern to separate concerns and improve maintainability. byVoid.